Configuring MCP Servers

 Configuration File Location

-| Scope | File Path |
+| Assistant | Configuration Location |

 |---|---|

-| Project settings | Project root\.vscode\mcp.json |
+| Project-scoped settings | Project root\.vscode\mcp.json (when supported by the active assistant) |

 Editing the Configuration File